hamogu/doc/source/indetail/models.rst

 - ``RAYFILE``: Input from a |marx| rayfile
 - ``USER``: Dynamically linked user–supplied model

+For even more flexibility, |marx| has the ability to dynamically link to user-defined source models.

-These sources are discussed in more detail below.
-First, it is important to have an understanding of what a source means in the context of
+First, it is important
+to have an understanding of what a source means in the context of
 |marx|.
 It is particularly important to understand how
 |marx| interacts with a source model for the proper implementation of